openpnp/openpnp/Visual-Homing.md

 ### Using a new Homing Fiducial Location

-If you ever want to us a new homing fiducial at a different location, follow this procedure:
+If you ever want to use a new homing fiducial at a different location, follow this procedure:

 1. ⚠ Do **not** do this if you currently have the legacy **ResetToHomeLocation** method set!
 In that case, use the procedure [further below](#migrate-to-new-resettofiduciallocation-method) instead.
 1. Leave your existing **old** homing fiducial physically intact until the new one is fully established.